The Sweet: Andy Scott's Sweet (1985–present)

-Pete Lincoln duly resumed his role in the band and they continued with extensive live dates, known as the "Finale" tour in Germany.
+For the 2015 summer tour dates, Paul Manzi returned to sub for Peter Lincoln.
+The latter duly resumed his role in the band and they continued with extensive live dates, known as the "Finale" tour in Germany.

-In 2017 after Andy undertook a successful Australian visit with Suzi Quatro and Don Powell in the side outfit known as QSP, Sweet was again booked for an extensive European tour.
+In 2017 after Scott undertook an Australian visit with Suzi Quatro and Don Powell in the side outfit known as QSP, Sweet was again booked for an extensive European tour.
 In the years following both Tony O'Hora and Pete Lincoln departed the band.
-Paul Manzi returned as permanent lead vocalist, quitting the popular outfit Cats in Space to do so.
-Lee Small joined as bassist and backing vocalist.
+Paul Manzi returned as permanent lead vocalist in May 2019, quitting the outfit Cats in Space to do so.
+In October 2019 Lee Small joined as bassist and backing vocalist and Tom Cory came aboard on keyboards and guitar.
 Former guitarist and keyboard player Steve Mann joined for a handful of shows as a special guest.
-During the COVID-19 pandemic the band recorded a new album of old tracks entitled Isolation Boulevard.
+During the COVID-19 pandemic the band recorded a new album of old tracks, Isolation Boulevard.
+The band continued to tour in the UK, Scandinavia and mainland Europe.
+A single, "Changes", featuring Scott on lead vocals, was released on 30 June 2023.
+Adam Booth, Scott's guitar technician since 1998, also occasionally filled in on drums and took over that role in 2023 after Bisland's retirement.
+In November 2024, guitarist Randall Waller (formerly of the Australian group Avion) subbed for Scott during a tour of Australia, and Jim Kirkpatrick (from FM) likewise sat in for him for some December shows in the UK.